donbright/piliko/README.md

 piliko
 ======

-Piliko is a very, very, very basic implementation of some formulas from Rational Trigonmetry in a computer language.
+Piliko is a very, very, very rough implementation of some formulas from Rational Trigonmetry in a computer language.

 Current status
 ==============

-Alpha level, currently can do basic calculations, but types are not checked well and many functions are partially or wholly unimplemented.
+This code is 'alpha' level.
+It is highly experimental.
+It can do basic calculations, but the whole type system has not been thought out very carefully and many functions are partially or wholly unimplemented.
-Also design is messy currently and some bugs are undoubtedly present.
+Tests have not been created.

 Disclaimer
 ==========